dezihh/my-harmony-card/README.md

 After installing card, adding default configuration and harmony entity, you should see immediate your configurated activities, if you press the "ACT" Button.<br>
 In PowerOff mode, the power button should be "red", otherwise "green". <br>
 If you have configured your activities as described above, you should be able to do the first actions (ie. VolumeUp, Guide, Home, Number, etc.) <br>
-If this isn't working, you should not go on, because there is a naming missmatch between your configured activities and the real activities.
-This could be happen, due nameing special characters (ie. +, -, " ", Ü, ^, etc.). <br>
-In this case I recomand either
-- Rename your activity at the harmony device to a "better" name, best without whitespaces
-- Copy name of activity from Development Tools --> Conditions --> <Harmony Device> --> Attributes <br>
+If this isn't working, you should check the button "sycronize" again

 **Relevant for mapping activity is the name (ie. NetFlix sehen: in the example above), _not_ the named number!**